OctopusDeploy/docs/src/pages/docs/support/index.md

 Sometimes when you contact support, we might ask you to perform tasks in Octopus.
 This section explains how to perform some of those tasks.

 :::div{.hint}
 Priority Support is available as an addition to your Octopus Enterprise license.
-For more information on what is included, please see our [Priority Support page](https://octopus.com/support/priority).
+For more information, please see our [Priority Support page](https://octopus.com/support/priority).
 :::